ncatlab/nlab-content/pages/6/3/0/0/36/content.md

 In the case of categories, there is a dichotomy between [[internal category|internal categories]] and [[enriched category|enriched categories]], both of which are ways of generalizing the notion of category.
 In some cases, one is a special case of the other, but in general they are incomparable.

 As described on this page, __internalization__ is a quite general phenomenon, of which internal categories are a particular case.
 However, the distinction between "internalization" and "enrichment" becomes less clear in generality.
-For example, in addition to categories enriched over a monoidal category, one can define categories enriched over a [[bicategory]] or an [[fc-multicategory]].
-It then turns out that a category enriched over the bicategory (or fc-multicategory) of [[span|spans]] in a lex category $C$ _which has one object_ is precisely an _internal_ category in $C$.
+For example, in addition to categories enriched over a monoidal category, one can define categories enriched over a [[bicategory]] or an [[virtual double category]].
+It then turns out that a category enriched over the bicategory (or virtual double category) of [[span|spans]] in a lex category $C$ _which has one object_ is precisely an _internal_ category in $C$.

 Perhaps from the perspective of this page, internal categories and enriched categories are just two _different_ ways of internalizing the notion of category in two _different_ doctrines?